Agriprocessors

 The firm was founded and owned by Aaron Rubashkin, who purchased the meat-packing facility in 1987, and managed by two of his sons, Sholom Rubashkin and Heshy Rubashkin.
 Eventually it became the largest kosher meat-packing plant in the United States.

 Agriprocessors faced accusations of mistreatment of cattle, pollution, and a series of alleged violations of labor law.
 In May 2008, the U.S. Immigration and Customs Enforcement (ICE) staged a raid of the plant, and arrested nearly 400 illegal immigrant workers.
 Agriprocessors plants stopped operating in October 2008, and the firm filed for bankruptcy on November 5 of the same year.
-Sholom Rubashkin as the highest ranking day-to-day corporate officer was charged with federal financial fraud and sentenced to 27 years in prison in June 2010, and was let free after U.S. President Donald Trump commuted his prison sentence on December 20, 2017.
+Sholom Rubashkin as the highest ranking day-to-day corporate officer was found guilty of federal financial fraud and sentenced to 27 years in prison in June 2010, and was let free after U.S. President Donald Trump commuted his prison sentence on December 20, 2017.

 The Agriprocessors plant was bought at auction in July 2009 by SHF Industries and has resumed production under the new name Agri Star.